“...Jesus said to them, "Why are you bothering this woman? She has done a beautiful thing to me.”

 When we open the hands of our lives to God’s presence and purposes, and yield to His service, rest assured He sees a beautiful thing.
 And blessing boomerang right back as He fills us with peace and the fullness of His joy.

 Dear God, You are worth far more praise than I could ever give.
 Please help me to rest in Your presence and trust in Your plan.
 Fill me with Your perspective until I willingly lay down my will for Yours.
 Lord, when You look at my life, I want You to see beautiful.

 I co-wrote a song that was inspired by this Scripture passage and I’d love to share it with you as we conclude our devotion time.
 CLICK HERE and allow the words of this song, Something Beautiful, to be the prayer on your heart as you listen.

 Read through Psalm 96.
 Read through it a second time, but pause after each verse with a personal, prayerful response to God.
-Journal any verses that you want to remember.
+Write out any verses that you want to remember.

 More from the Girlfriends

 Do you want more postivity and inspiration in your days?
 Hang out with Gwen and friends!
 Each GRACEOLOGIE with Gwen Smith podcast episode is filled with fun, faith-focused, grace-filled conversations that will help you know and trust God more.

 Listen to the GRACEOLOGIE with Gwen Smith podcast as you commute to work, go on walks, exercise, run errands, eat guacamole or travel.
 Podcasts are also perfect to listen to as you do household chores!
 (Laundry anyone?)